EgoAleSum/azbak.js/README.md

 Alternatively, you can authenticate using [Shared Access Signature (SAS) tokens](https://docs.microsoft.com/en-us/azure/storage/storage-dotnet-shared-access-signature-part-1), which are limited in time and scope, and are a safer alternative for scripts, cron jobs, etc. To use SAS tokens, pass authentication data with the environmental variables **`AZURE_STORAGE_ACCOUNT`** and **`AZURE_STORAGE_SAS_TOKEN`**.

+It's possible to pass authentication data also as command line arguments: `--storage-account`, `--access-key` and `--sas-token`.
+This is implemented for those scenarios that don't easily support using environmental variables (e.g. certain scripts); however, it's recommended to use environmental variables whenever possible.

 ### Arguments

 **`input`** is either:
 - The path of a local file to upload (e.g. `/path/to/file.jpg`)
 - A dash (**`-`**) to read from stdin

 **`destinationPath`** is the path inside the Azure Blob Storage account used as destination.
 It has to start with a slash and include a container name (e.g. `/container/path/to/file.jpg`).
-The destination name always has a sequence number automatically appended (e.g. `.000`, `.001`, etc).
+The destination name always has a sequence number automatically appended (e.g. `.000`, `.001`, etc), unless the `--no-suffix` option is passed.

 ### Options